mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 * From the gained experience, create additional methods for the creation of ensemble learners in mlr.

+* If time permits: As implementations in R are often slower than in languages like C/C++, try to speed things up by exporting parts of the code to C++.
+Ideally the implementation should nearly as fast as stated in the corresponding papers.

 The three algorithms are sorted by implementations efforts, i.e. the first one is easy to implement, the second one is more demanding while the third needs the student to understand how different machine learning methods (neural networks and SVMs) can be used to supplement each other.
 We expect that the first task contains some learning of the R language, and can be completed very well within two weeks.
-The second algorithm has a working matlab-code, which will be very useful to implement it in R. Thus, we expect the task to be easily finished within four weeks.
-The last task is more demanding and an implementation should be possible also within a month.
+The authors of the second algorithm provided some matlab-code, which will be very useful to implement it in R. Thus, we expect the task to be doable within four weeks.
+The last task is slightly more demanding, but as the main building blocks (SVMs and neural networks) already exist, implementation will be possible also within a month.

 **Skills required:**